Cross-platform C SDK logo

 func_compare

 Comparison function.
 The first parameter is the element, the second the search key.
-Sort and search.
+Sort and search in arrays.

 key